Automic-Community/ChatOps-Deploy-Action-Pack/README.md

 Documenation and Instructions
 ---

-<p>Deploy the ChatOps for<a href="https://marketplace.automic.com/details/chatops-for-automic-release-automation" target="_blank"> Automic Release Automation Community Project</a> using a single action.</p>
+<p>Deploy the ChatOps for <a href="https://marketplace.automic.com/details/chatops-for-automic-release-automation" target="_blank">CA Continuous Delivery Automation Community Project</a> using a single action.</p>
 <p>Downloads all required dependencies and installs and configures Hubot with Slack, Campfire, HipChat, Telegram, or Gitter.</p>
 <p>Includes following actions:</p>
 <ul>